 On March 25, 2022, the U.S. Department of Commerce, in response to a petition by Auxin Solar, Inc., initiated an investigation of claims related to alleged circumvention of U.S. antidumping and countervailing duties ("AD/CVD") by solar manufacturers in certain Southeast Asian countries in an effort to determine whether or not solar cells and/or modules made in those Southeast Asian nations use parts originating from China in order to circumvent the AD/CVD tariffs.
-This decision has resulted in some developers deferring projects later in the year due to the uncertainty of panel supply and costs, which is expected to negatively impact our anticipated revenues and our cash flows.
+This decision resulted in some developers deferring projects later in the year due to the uncertainty of panel supply and costs, which has negatively impacted our current period revenues and cash flows and is expected to continue to negatively impact our anticipated revenues and our cash flows for some portion of the remainder of the year.
+On June 6, 2022, it was announced pursuant to the U.S. Defense Production Act, that President Biden had issued an executive order to allow U.S. solar deployers the ability to import solar modules and cells from Cambodia, Malaysia, Thailand and Vietnam free from certain duties for 24 months, along with other actions taken to accelerate U.S. domestic production of clean energy technologies.
+U.S. developers are now looking to reactivate projects they were pushing out and we expect this will increase demand for solar trackers in the U.S. in 2023.

 Our costs are affected by certain component costs including steel, motors and micro-chips, as well as transportation costs.
 Current market conditions that constrain supply of materials and disrupt the flow of materials from international vendors impact the cost of our products and services.
 These cost increases impact our operating margins.
-We are taking steps to expand and diversify our manufacturing partnerships and have employed alternative modes of transportation to mitigate the impact of the current headwinds in the global supply chain and logistics markets.
-Additionally, we have contracted with a consulting firm to support us with improvements to our processes and performance in various areas including design, sourcing, logistics, pricing, software and standard configuration.
-For further information regarding this consulting firm, see Note 13 in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+We have taken steps to expand and diversify our manufacturing partnerships and have employed alternative modes of transportation to mitigate the impact of the current headwinds in the global supply chain and logistics markets.
+Although overall transportation costs are higher than one year ago, there has been a decline in recent months in costs for both charter vessels and in the premium container market, as well as an easing of congestion in U.S. ports.
+However, recent COVID shutdowns in China have created a backlog of exports and increased demand for container shipments from China.
+We continue to monitor the logistics markets and will adjust our use of various modes of transportation if and when warranted to optimize our transportation costs.
+Additionally, in February 2022, we contracted with a related-party consulting firm to support us with ongoing improvements to our processes and performance in various areas including design, sourcing, logistics, pricing, software and standard configuration.
+For further information regarding this consulting firm, see Note 14 in Part I, Item 1 of this Quarterly Report on Form 10-Q.